tensorflow/tfjs-website/source/tutorials/mnist-node.md

 ## Loading MNIST data in Node.js

-The browser examples for MNIST use a large image with all the training data embedded.
+The [browser tutorial for MNIST](mnist.html) uses one large image with all the training data embedded inside.
 The `tf.fromPixels()` method is used to convert HTML image data to Tensors.
 In Node.js, we will download binary files that contain training and test information for our model.

 Each MNIST dataset is stored in two different files - one containing an embedded representation of each pixel in the image and another file that contains the label for each image.
 In this tutorial, we will download and use a training and test set for a combination of 4 files.

 ## Parsing Training and Test Data

-The MNIST dataset can be downloaded through Google storage today.
-To download these files, an async function will be used.
-This function will check if the passed in file exists on disk.
+The MNIST dataset can be downloaded over HTTP today.
+To download these files, an [async function](https://javascript.info/async-await) will be used.
+This function will check if the passed in `filename` currently exists on disk.
 If the file exists, a `Buffer` from that file is returned.
 If the file does not exist, an `https` request is sent to download the gzip'd version of the file.
 That stream is unzipped and saved on disk.
-The contents of that save operation are returned as a `Buffer`.
+The contents of that save operation is returned as a `Buffer`.

 ```js
 async function fetchOnceAndSaveToDiskWithBuffer(filename) {